 - Dutch guideline for 'schisis' (Published in 2017)

 [The term “schisis” in Dutch encompasses all types of facial clefts, most commonly clefts of the lip and/or palate]

 - English version of the Dutch guideline for 'schisis' (Translated in 2018 with an ERN CRANIO grant)

 [The type of cleft is clearly specified where needed as there is no direct English translation for the Dutch word 'schisis'].
 Click here for more information on this translation work.

-With the support of EURORDIS, ERN CRANIO’s patient representatives are currently working on developing ‘patient journey’ documents.
+With the support of EURORDIS, ERN CRANIO’s patient representatives have worked on developing ‘patient journey’ documents.
 Creation of these documents asks patient representatives to reflect on their own personal journey with the rare disease they represent and map what their needs were against what would have been the 'ideal clinical care' at each stage.
-These journeys are discussed with and added to by others in their rare disease community.
-The journeys will then be shared with clinicians within the network, facilitating discussion and fostering patient-clinician partnerships.
+These journeys are then reviewed and added to by others in their rare disease community.
+Professional experts can also help to review clinical content.